Ola Rotimi: Early life

 Rotimi was the son of Samuel Gladstone Enitan Rotimi a Yoruba steam-launch engineer (a successful director and producer of amateur theatricals) and Dorcas Adolae Oruene Addo an Ijaw drama enthusiast.
 He was born in Sapele, Nigeria; cultural diversity was a recurring theme in his work.
 He attended St. Cyprian's School in Port Harcourt from 1945 to 1949, St Jude's School, Lagos, from 1951 to 1952 and the Methodist Boys' High School, Lagos, before travelling to the United States in 1959 to study at Boston University, where he obtained a BA in fine arts.
 In 1965, he married Hazel Mae Gaudreau; Hazel also studied at Boston University, where she majored in opera, voice and music education.
 In 1966 he obtained an MA from Yale School of Drama, where he earned the distinction of being a Rockefeller Foundation scholar in playwriting and dramatic literature.

+Upon returning to Nigeria in the 1960s, Rotimi joined the faculty of the University of Ife (now Obafemi Awolowo University), where he founded the Ori Olokun Acting Company, a theatre troupe that became influential in experimental Nigerian stage production.

+He later taught at the University of Port Harcourt, where several of his later works premiered.
+During the 1990s, Rotimi also taught in the Caribbean and the United States, including at Macalester College, before returning to Nigeria in 2000.

 Theatrical career

 Rotimi often examined Nigeria's history and local traditions in his works.
 His first plays, To Stir the God of Iron (produced 1963) and Our Husband Has Gone Mad Again (produced 1966; published 1977), were staged at the drama schools of Boston University and Yale, respectively.